stevehoover/RISC-V_MYTH_Workshop/README.md

 (Filled in as issues are identified/reported.)

-Day 3, Slide 16 "Lab: Combinational Calculator":
+Day 3, Slide 18 "Lab: Combinational Calculator":

   - Syntax is required that has not been presented.
 For boolean selects of `$out` mux, need to compare `$op` with 2-bit constants.
 Eg: `($op[1:0] == 2'b00)`. `2'b00` (2-bit binary 00) is explained in D3SK2_L2.

+Day 3, Slide 35:

+  - The `$reset = *reset` expression should be moved under the pipeline and pipestage as well.
+(Note that `$reset` outside the pipeline would be a different pipesignal from `$reset` inside the pipeline.
+On the other hand, `*reset` refers to the same Verilog reset signal whether in an expression inside or outside the pipeline and pipestage.)

+Day 3, Slide 43:

+  - It is not clear what should be done for $op[2:0] values of 6 and 7.
+These can be considered to be illegal inputs, and it does not matter what your circuit does.
+Through a bit of invisible magic, when visualization is enabled, you should not see values of 6 & 7.

-Day 4, Slide 15 "Lab: Register File Read (part 1) :
+Day 4, Slide 16 "Lab: Register File Read (part 1) :
   - This seems to be the first time that there are enough signals in the model that the waveform viewer does not display them all by default.
 There is a little red "+" on the left of the waveform viewer for scopes that can be expanded to see waveforms.

 Day 5, Slide 51ish "Load Data" :